weaveworks/libgitops/README.md

 # Weave libgitops

-A library of tools for manipulation and storage of K8s-style objects with inbuilt GitOps functionality.
+A library of tools for manipulation and storage of Kubernetes-style objects with inbuilt GitOps functionality.
 Weave `libgitops` builds on top of the [Kubernetes API Machinery](https://github.com/kubernetes/apimachinery).

 The library consists of several components, including (but not limited to):

-### The Serializer - `pkg/serializer`
+## YAML/JSON Serializer - `pkg/serializer`

-The libgitops `Serializer` is a powerful extension of the API Machinery serialization/manifest manipulation tools.
+The libgitops `Serializer` is a powerful extension of the Kubernetes API Machinery serialization/manifest manipulation tools.

-It operates on K8s `runtime.Object` compliant objects (types that implement `metav1.TypeMeta`), and focuses on streamlining the user experience of dealing with encoding/decoding, versioning (GVKs), conversions and defaulting.
+It operates on Kubernetes `runtime.Object` compliant objects (types that implement `metav1.TypeMeta`), and focuses on streamlining the user experience of dealing with encoding/decoding, versioning (GVKs), conversions and defaulting.

+It also supports API types built with [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime/?tab=doc).

 **Feature highlight:**

 - Preserving of Comments (even through conversions)
 - Strict Decoding
 - Multi-Frame Support (multiple documents in one file)
-- Works with all Kube-like objects
+- Works with all Kubernetes-like objects

 **Example usage:**